California-Data-Collaborative/ami-connect/amideploy/README.md

 ## Run terraform to create the infrastructure

-Run `terraform` to see if everything is set up properly:
+Each terraform command will need to reference the `*.tfvars` file you created above.
+Run this to make sure everything is working:

 ```

-terraform plan
+terraform plan -var-file="./environments/<your workspace>/<your workspace>.tfvars"
 ```

 This command should exit without error.
 It should describe a number of resources we'll create: